 Arts Projects – Community Cultural Development

-After taking time off to stay home with her children, Suzannah’s interest in community arts never wavered, and she has returned to working on projects in regional NSW, both with Arts Upper Hunter, and as a freelance community arts worker.
+After taking time off to stay home with her children, Suzannah has returned to working on projects in regional NSW, previously with Arts Upper Hunter, and currently as a freelance creative producer.

-- Creative Valleys: Curated Cultural Trails of the Upper Hunter – Project Officer with Arts Upper Hunter.
-Web platform developed with community members and the four LGAs of Dungog Shire, Singleton Shire, Muswellbrook Shire and Upper Hunter Shire.
-This project is also launch pad for community projects focused on enhancing cultural assets.
+Creative Valleys: Curated Cultural Trails of the Upper Hunter – Project Officer with Arts Upper Hunter.
+A cultural tourism web platform developed with community members and the four LGAs of Dungog Shire, Singleton Shire, Muswellbrook Shire and Upper Hunter Shire.
+This project is also a launch pad for community projects focused on enhancing cultural assets.
 Funded through the Government of NSW.
 2022- present. www.creativevalleys.com.au

-- Bing Bang Ring.
+Bing Bang Ring.
 Cash is King! by Helene Leane.
-A Museum Activation project at Dungog Museum, NSW s part of the This Here Then Now program.
-Dungog artist Helene Leane created an interesting body of work inspired by a beautifully ornate National Cash Register housed in the Museum’s collection.
+A Museum Activation project at Dungog Museum, NSW as part of the This Here Then Now program.
+Dungog artist Helene Leane created a colourful body of work inspired by a beautifully ornate National Cash Register housed in the Museum’s collection.
 The exhibition is ongoing over 2024.
 Funded through the Regional Arts Fund and Create NSW.

-- Blackett’s Barn, by Todd Fuller.
-A Museum Activation project at Tocal Homestead, NSW.
-Todd Fuller is creating drawings and animations in response to the history of the Blackett Barn at Tocal Homestead.
-Supported through the Regional Arts Fund, Create NSW and CB Alexander Foundation.
+Blackett’s Barn by Todd Fuller – A Museum Activation Project at Tocal Homestead, NSW.
+Todd Fuller’s beautifully crafted drawing animation responds to the rich history of Blackett Barn at Tocal Homestead.
+This project was made possible with generous support from the Regional Arts Fund, Create NSW, and the CB Alexander Foundation.

 - Positions Vacant, Project Coordinator, Directed by Jo Zealand, written by Finnegan Krukemeyer, choreography by Catheryne James, set design by Susi Skinner.
 An Original Theatre production exploring the issue of youth unemployment in regional South Australia.
 Funded by Australia Council for the Arts.

 - Licensed To Communicate, Project Coordinator, Directed by Alex Bickford.
-An original theatre production concerning the impact of online communication of regional youth, Funded by Australia Council for the Arts.
+An original theatre production concerning the impact of online communication on the relationships of regional youth, Funded by Australia Council for the Arts.

-- Massive Art, 2002-2005 Project Producer/Grant Writer/Coordinator of the Long-term aerosol art program with Artist James Cochran for youth in Whyalla, focusing on skills development and mural painting projects.
+- Massive Art, 2002-2005 Project Producer/Coordinator of the Long-term aerosol art program for youth in Whyalla, focusing on skills development and mural projects with Artist James Cochran.

 Working in remote regions, one must be resourceful………..including making the fire sculptures for events.